From Curiosity to Collaboration: Instilling Habits in Children

-Teaching them to be active around the house is also a very effective antidote to excessive screen time.
+Teaching children to be active around the house also serves as a powerful antidote to excessive screen time.
+Let’s keep them busy!

 Pepa